(Updated July 2019)

 Teaching assistants may teach or assist in large lecture courses.
 Opportunities are also available for advanced doctoral students to serve as teaching fellows, i.e., to teach courses in selected undergraduate or master’s programs.
 (Students should check with their specific department on graduate teaching assistant policies).
 One course each semester is the requirement for receiving half an assistantship (10 hrs/week) and teaching two courses per semester is the requirement for receiving a full assistantship (20 hrs/wk).
 In addition to planning class meetings, conducting classes, meeting with site supervisors and evaluating students, teaching fellows will keep regular posted office hours and have students evaluate the courses using the standardized university evaluation form.

 Graduate office assistants provide administrative assistance to faculty who coordinate doctoral and master’s programs, or to the master’s practicum coordinator.
-Graduate office assistants also work in the Office of Graduate Admission, Financial Aid, and Student Services, the Office of Undergraduate Student Services, the Office of the Dean, and the Office of the Associate Dean of Faculty and Academics.
+Graduate office assistants also work in the Office of Graduate Admission, Financial Aid, and Student Services, the Lynch Office of Undergraduate Programs, the Office of the Dean, and the Office of the Associate Dean of Faculty and Academics.
 Responsibilities may include a variety of tasks such as helping to maintain program records, preparing newsletters, organizing admissions materials, meeting with students and engaging in a wide range of administrative tasks.

 An award of a full-time graduate assistantship carries the expectation that the student will be available for 20 hours per week for nine months, that is, September through May.
 Half-time graduate assistants should be available 10 hours per week for the same period of time.
 The specific times that students work are negotiated with the supervising faculty member so as to not conflict with any courses that the student may be taking.
 Persons who have graduate assistantships should be aware that vacation days during the year follow the University employee calendar, not the student class calendar.